Why are GOP governors who spurned Trump refusing to run for Senate?

 The news was a major blow to efforts that state Republicans and national GOP leaders are undertaking to unseat Mark Kelly, the first-term senator from the state who won a special election to fill the seat of Sen John McCain, a Republican who died in 2018, for the remainder of Mr McCain’s term ending this year.

-Mr Kelly, an astronaut, has largely stayed under the radar as a senator in comparison to his fellow Democratic senator from the state, Kyrsten Sinema.
+The retired-astronaut-turned-lawmaker has largely stayed under the radar as a senator in comparison to his fellow Democratic senator from the state, Kyrsten Sinema.
 Republicans see Mr Kelly’s seat as one of their best chances for flipping back red in the fall, but those chances diminish if the party is unable to find a nominee with sufficient statewide name recognition or the political savvy to unseat the incumbent.

 Mr Ducey’s decision mirrored those of two other would-be GOP Senate candidates, Maryland’s Gov Larry Hogan and New Hampshire’s Chris Sununu, who like their Arizona counterpart underwent months of lobbying from Senate GOP leaders like Minority Leader Mitch McConnell to consider bids for office before turning the party down publicly.